ARTICLES

 Red roses and books available to buy to celebrate Sant Jordi

 Rose stalls line the streets of Barcelona, transforming the city into an enormous outdoor bookstore and florist.
-A vast variety of roses, from traditional red ones being the center of attention and main symbol of the holiday, to more delicate ones, which are available for purchase.
+A wide variety of roses, from traditional red ones being the center of attention and main symbol of the holiday, to more delicate ones, which are available for purchase.
 In 18th-century Barcelona, there was a flower festival every spring, where people in love went to buy roses for their partners.

 Celebration of Sant Jordi